esumbar/passphrase/README.md

 network access, it is susceptible to network problems, and is also slower.

 ### Subset of languages
-By default, words are randomly selected from the entire pool of available languages.
-If desired, the pool can be reduced to a subset of languages.
+By default, Passphrase randomly selects words from the collection of available languages.
+If desired, the selection can be limited to a subset of languages.
 This can be done on the command-line and in code by supplying a list of language names or abbreviations.
-Use the first one or two letters of a language name in an abbreviation, enough to avoid ambiguity.
-Passphrase will then randomly select languages from the subset.
+A minimal abbreviation uses the first one or two letters of a language name, just enough to avoid ambiguity.

 ### Passwords
 A typical passphrase will not satisfy password policies that require the use